 I'm calling on every person in this body and in this House and in the House of Representatives to stand and be counted at this perilous hour.

-Folks, I have to tell you, it's it's both appalling and astonishing that it has really come down to this.
+Folks, I have to tell you, it's both appalling and astonishing that it has really come down to this.

 Now, the drive-by media ignored the speech totally.

-But they're not going to be able to stop it because Sessions also asked for the phone lines in Washington to be melted.
+They don't want the American public to riled up and kill amnesty like they've done so many other times in the past, but they're not going to be able to stop it because Sessions also asked for the phone lines in Washington to be melted.

 There's so much going on that it's hard for anybody to focus on any one single thing.